sanianayab/KG-FakeBench/README.md

 ## ⚠️ Disclaimer

-This dataset contains **synthetic misinformation** generated for research purposes only.
-It is intended to support the development of **robust and trustworthy detection systems**.
+This dataset contains synthetic misinformation generated strictly for **research purposes**.
+It is intended to support the development of robust misinformation detection systems and should not be used to generate, spread, or facilitate real-world disinformation.
+All samples are derived from **WikiGraphs**, a publicly available knowledge graph, and contain no personally identifiable information.
+Every fake sample is traceable to its source KG triple, ensuring full provenance transparency.
+By accessing this dataset and pipeline to generate it, users agree to use it **solely for academic and research purposes** in accordance with responsible AI research practices.

 ---